pmichaillat/feru/README.md

 + `figure14B.m` - Produce panel B of figure 14
 + `figure15.m` - Produce figure 15

-The scripts produce the figures in figure windows, save a copy of each figure in PDF files, and save the data used to generate each figure in CSV files.
+The scripts display the figures in MATLAB figure windows, save each figure as a PDF file, and save the underlying data as CSV files.
 The scripts also produce the numerical results associated with the figures.
-The results are displayed in the command window and saved in Markdown files.
+The results are displayed in the MATLAB command window and saved in Markdown files.

 ### Helper functions